jonathoncihlar/SearchSortExperiment/README.md

 Example: `python searchsort_runner.py binary 10000 10` performs a binary search on a list of 10,000 elements 10 times.

-The application will print out the number of seconds it took the algorithm to run on the given list size.
+The application will print out the number of milliseconds it took the algorithm to run on the given list size.